slerman12/Help-me/2-Opposing-views.md

 Well, thanks also-also to my best friend, same one I mentioned before.
 He helped me edit together my statement of purpose and encouraged me as I took and re-took the GRE.

+Unlike my mom was able to in Uzbekistan, I got in, to a PhD program; I was gonna be a Doctor!
+I was gonna be the first Doctor of all of *my ancestors*, as far as we knew!

 Before accepting me into his doctoral candidacy, Henry connected me to Charles Venuto at the Center for Health and Technology a year into their efforts to model Parkinson’s disease (PD) progression.
 Charles hired me as an undergrad researcher to work with another student, a friend of mine from a (non-frat) on-campus living community, in the UR Medicine Saunders Research Building, where I took on the responsibility of modeling Parkinson's disease for the next several years, including having co-led with that friend the PPMI Data Challenge project, a high-profile data contest hosted by the Michael J. Fox Foundation, which asked, "What factors at baseline predict clinical progression?"

 ### Charles Venuto